 If you are required to appear in Immigration Court, you may also apply for asylum in the court.
 This process is referred to as a defensive asylum application.
 If you apply for asylum in Immigration Court, then you will present evidence and testimony to the judge, and the judge will make a decision about your asylum application.

-Asylum law is complex, and preparing and presenting an application for asylum requires significant amounts of time, legal research, and legal expertise.
-Michael Carlin has experience working with asylum applicants and preparing well-researched and thoroughly documented applications for asylum.
+Asylum law is complex and preparing and presenting an application for asylum requires significant amounts of time, research, and legal expertise.
+We have experience working with asylum applicants and preparing well-researched and thoroughly documented applications.